MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/bi-column-definitions.md

 [!INCLUDE [report-best-practices-column-defs](includes/report-best-practices-column-defs.md)]

-## Import or export financial report column definitions
+## <a name="import-or-export-financial-report-column-definitions"></a>Import or export financial report column definitions

 Starting with the 2024 release wave 1 (version 24.1), you can import and export financial report column definitions as RapidStart configuration packages.
 For example, configuration packages are useful for sharing information with other companies.
 The package is created in a .rapidstart file, which compresses the contents.